puyacodes/pdcsc/README.md

 dbo.Products.sql
 ```

-The order of the sections is not important.
+The order of the sections in the template is not important.

-Whitespaces at the start of the lines are also ignored.
+Whitespaces at either sides of the lines are also ignored.

+## Full Changeset
+By default, `pdcsc` generates sections based on the files changed.

+For example, if we have only changed a stored procedure, only a `Procedures` section is added to the changeset.

+However, using a `-fc` or `--full-changeset` argument in CLI, we can ask `pdcsc` to include all sections in changeset the template, even for empty ones.

 ## Custom sections
 There are two especial sections that provide the user to define any custom script to be executed at the start (before) and the end (after) of executing the changeset.